angular-ui/AngularJS-sublime-package/README.md

 **Excluding Scopes Within Tags**

-Since scopes in Sublime Text cascade down, like CSS classes, you may find yourself in a situation where the scope that's been defined above matches but you're also within a more specific scope, such as quotes, and you do not wish to have the completions triggered there.
+Since scopes in Sublime Text cascade down, like CSS classes, you may find yourself in a situation where the attribute scope matches but you're within an inner scope, such as quotes, so the auto-completion is still triggered.

-To prevent this occurence you can defined scopes to be excluded within the `attribute_avoided_scopes` property, by default quotes are excluded.
+To prevent this occurence, you can define scopes to be excluded within the `attribute_avoided_scopes` property, quote scopes are excluded by default.

 ```json
 {